Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/025_EXP_SYNERGY_REDUNDANCY_TRANSITION/README.md

 ─────────────────
 Multiple hypotheses coexist.
 The model is uncertain.
 To predict the answer, you need ALL bands working together.
-No single band "knows" the answer — the knowledge is distributed.
+No single band "knows" the answer, the knowledge is distributed.
 This is HIGH SYNERGY: I(Bands ; Answer) comes mostly from I_syn.

 ┌────────────────────────────────────────────────────────────┐